json2d/dotrelay/README.md

 import sys
 import os

-# get directory path containing andromeda (relatively from this module's file path)
+# get directory path containing `andromeda` (relatively from this module's file path)
 root_path = os.path.dirname(os.path.dirname(os.path.dirname(os.path.dirname(os.path.dirname(os.path.abspath(__file__) ) ) ) ) )

 sys.path.append(root_path) # extend module import context
 from andromeda import ufos # import that thing we need sys.path.remove(root_path) # cleanup

-ufos.abduct_cattle(mode='random') # finally the real work can begin
+# finally the real work can begin
+def lose_cattle_mysteriously(cattle):
+  ufos.abduct_cattle(cattle, mode='random')

 ```

-commonly referred to as a "`sys.path` hack", this is what we want to avoid. it's fairly low level, fairly ugly, noisy and just plain makes the code smelly 👃🏽
+commonly referred to as a "`sys.path` hack", this is what we want to provide a better alternative for - it's fairly low level, fairly ugly, noisy and just plain makes the code smelly 👃🏽

 ## Solution

-so let's make this better - we have the technology
+so let's make this better - we have the technology!

 for starters let's create a `.relay` file in the directory containing `andromeda`, the module we want to import into `oceans`